Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Extending Buchdahl theorem in Einstein-Scalar theory

 where we have introduced $\lambda=\sqrt{1-\beta^2}$, while in four dimensions, we set $\alpha=1/\sqrt{12}$ and $\gamma=-2/\sqrt{12}$.
 This geometry reveals particularly insightful characteristics when opting for the hair parameter $\beta=-1/2$.
 Specifically, for this choice, we find that $2(\beta+1)-4\alpha\lambda=0=-4\alpha\lambda-2\beta$ and $4\gamma\lambda=-1$, thereby resulting in

 where for the sake of the physical interpretation of this line element we have turned back to the use of spherical coordinates.
 Consequently, it becomes evident that for $\beta=-1/2$, the Kaluza-Klein reduction from five to four dimensions of the standard homogeneous Schwarzschild black string, conducted along the angular direction $\varphi$, naturally yields the FJNW-Levi-Civita solution \eqref{HAIRYEXTENSION}.
-In simpler terms, the FJNW-Levi-Civita solution can be entirely regularized (for $\beta=-1/2$) through its uplift to five dimensions, where it manifests as the well-known homogeneous Schwarzschild black string.
+In simpler terms, the FJNW-Levi-Civita solution can be entirely regularized (for $\beta=-1/2$) through its uplift to five dimensions, where it manifests as the well-known homogeneous Schwarzschild black string. {It would be interesting to explore the stability of the dimensionally reduced configuration, given the fact that the five-dimensional uplift is unstable under long-wavelength perturbations.}

 It is now natural to inquire whether a charged extension of this geometry can be devised following the framework of the JRW theorem \cite{Janis:1969ivo}.
 The JRW theorem offers a means to extend a nontrivial solution of the Einstein-Scalar system to incorporate electric charge, while leaving the scalar field profile unaffected by the electric field.
 In direct parallel to this theorem, we introduce the following construction: Let